Vivat Russia!: "Vivat Russia!" - 2010

 "Vivat Russia!"
 International Open DanceSport Tournament 2010 was held from June 22 to June 27, 2010, at "Festivalny" Concert Hall in Sochi.
 2526 couples from 14 countries and 62 regions of Russian Federation competed in 27 groups.

 The Board of Adjudicators from 38 regions noted high class of competing dancers.
 As a part of the tournament Krasnodar Regional Dance Sport Cup was also held.

-In 2010 году "Vivat Russia!" became the world's second dancesport tournament by number of participants.

-Participants of the tournament noted that: